leukeleu/django-hidp/packages/hidp/docs/templates.md

 `main`
 : inside the `body` block, where the main application content is rendered.

-This template also defines two blocks that you can extend to inject extra styles and/or
-scripts:

-`extra_head`
-: inside the HTML head tag, after the `title` tag.

-`extra_body`
-: inside the HTML body tag, below the `body` block.

 ### base_pre_login.html

 This template extends `base.html` and is used for all pre-login pages.
 It does not